Jenuaz/js_beginner_course/README.md

+# Course
+For this course you need:
+- git;
+- npm;
+- Code editor (VS, Vim, any);

+# JS

+JS used not only for building an web application.
+It also use to create native applications for smartphones, tablets - a popular technology for this is Apache CORDOVA.
+JS also can be used to create full-fledged app for Mac and Windows desktops, there is no need in browser at all.
+And special technology to do so is Eletron.
+To write server-side code you can use NODE.js it allow you to create web servers, web APIs, and other services.

 # JS definition
 JavaScript is a scripting or programming language that allows you to implement complex features on web pages.
 Every time a web page does more than just sit there and display static information for you to look at - dis -